Ron Robinson, President

 Robinson has led the Foundation through two successful landmark Supreme Court victories for student rights; the inauguration and development of the National Conservative Student Conference and the National High School Leadership Conference held annually in Washington; and the Foundation’s effort to save Ronald Reagan’s ranch.

 Robinson is a native of Buffalo, New York.
 He received a bachelor of arts degree in political science at Canisius College and a juris doctor degree at The Catholic University of America.
 Robinson served as executive director of Young Americans for Freedom (1977-79), president of the United States Youth Council (1983-85), and president of the International Youth Year Commission (1983-84).
 He was an advisor to the U.S. Department of Education during the Reagan administration.
 He is also co-author of Funding Fathers: The Unsung Heroes of the Conservative Movement (Regnery, 2008).

-Robinson served as a trustee of the Philadelphia Society, is currently a trustee of The Phillips Foundation, a director of Citizens United and the Citizens United Foundation, a director of the American Conservative Union, and he is the vice-president of the Free Speech Defense and Education Fund.
+Robinson has served on the boards of several conservative foundations and currently serves as a director of Citizens United and the Citizens United Foundation, a director of the American Conservative Union, and he is the vice-president of the Free Speech Defense and Education Fund.
 He also serves on the boards of the Strong Charitable Trust and the D.J.
 Findley Family Foundation.